microsoft/PQCrypto-SIDH/README.md

 $ make
 ```

-the library is compiled for x64 using clang, optimization level "fast", and using the special instructions MULX
+the library is compiled for x64 using clang, optimization level `FAST`, and using the special instructions MULX
 and ADX.
-Optimization level "fast" enables the use of assembly, which in turn is a requirement to enable the
+Optimization level `FAST` enables the use of assembly, which in turn is a requirement to enable the
 optimizations using MULX/ADX.

 Other options for x64: